awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-attributes.md

 1. Create a `.zip` archive of `opsworks_cookbooks` named `opsworks_cookbooks.zip` and upload the archive to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 For simplicity, [make the file public](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingPermissionsonanObject.html)\.
 Record the URL for later use\.
 You can also store your cookbooks in a private Amazon S3 archive or in other repository types\.
 For more information, see [Cookbook Repositories](workingcookbook-installingcustom-repo.md)\.

+   Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

 To use the custom attribute, create a stack and install the cookbook\.

 **To use the custom attribute**